paleolimbot/wk/cran-comments.md

-This release fixes a CRAN check warning for wk and also for dependency s2.
+This release fixes a CRAN check warning for wk about use-after-free.

 ## Test environments